“I believe it’s your birthday today? Happy birthday!” I tweeted to a friend on Twitter.

 In the West we are lead to believe that the older we get the less appreciated and required by society we are.
-This is true to an extent.
-Western society values youth, beauty (if you’re female) and vitality.

 We are taught that the older a person is the less they have to contribute to society.
 The belief is they are from a less intelligent bygone era and are too stuck in their ways to embrace the new.

 In old societies, elders were revered because they had reached